VOL. IV - APPENDIX E

 - Charles Henry Pocock.
 Born 19 September 1898.
 Baptised 23 October 1898 at Camberwell Corpus Christi Mission Church.
 Private Charles Henry Pocock of Queen's Own (Royal West Kent) Regiment died on 5 November 1918 in France and was buried at Departement du Nord, Nord-Pas-de-Calais, France

 - George Stanley Pocock.
-Born 16 April 1909 in Westminster.
+Born 16 April 1909.
+Baptised 26 May 1909 at St Matthews, Great Peter Street, Westminster.
 He married Betty E Large in 1939 in Westminster.
+When the 1939 register was taken they were living at 86, Pine Gardens, Ruislip, Middx where George was a brewers labourer.
 He died in 1979 in Hillingdon, London.

 Susan Pocock died on 5 December 1919 at 2k Peabody Buildings, Vauxhall Bridge Road, Victoria.
-Samuel remarried on 4 October 1922 at St George, Hanover Square, His second wife was Elizabeth C E Barnes.
+Samuel remarried on 26 November 1922 at St Stephens, Westminster.
+He was a 48 year old widower, a brewers drayman.
+His second wife was Elizabeth Charlotte Barnes, a 35 year old widow, daughter of William Hayward, labourer.
 Samuel Henry Pocock died in 1943 in Maidstone, Kent.

 In 1891 Charles and Emily's daughter, Sarah Jane Pocock was a 14 year old general servant living with and working for Ann Brett and her sister Mary, both spinsters in their forties at 157 Devonshire Road, Bexhill.
 In 1901 Sarah, aged 23, was a general servant living with and working for Henry Wheeler, aged 77, a retired surveyor and his family in Hastings.
 In 1911 she was a 33 year old servant living with and working for David Parry Jones, a 35 year old hotel manager at 11 Kimberly Road, Cardiff.
 Sarah may have died in 1929 in Battle.

 In 1901 Charles and Annie's daughter Edith Pocock was a 22 year old general servant living with and presumably working for William King, a lodging house keeper.
 She married James Henry Creasey on 25 December 1903 at Hailsham.
-In 1911 they were living at Church Road, Catsfield and 27 year old James was a carrier's carter.
+James was the son of Horace Creasey and Emily Ransom who married on 11 May 1878 at Catsfield.
+In 1911 James and Edith were living at Church Road, Catsfield and 27 year old James was a carrier's carter.
 They are believed to have had three sons:

 - James Henry Creasey.
 Born 1 May 1904 in Ninfield.
 James served in the Royal Navy between 16 November 1920 and 6 February 1927.
 The first ship he served on was "Ganges".
 The last ship he served on was "Vernon".
+He must have re-enlisted, for in 1939 he is living at 59, Bosham Road, Portsmouth with his wife and is described as "Chief Petty Officer, Royal Navy, H.M.S.
+Excellent".
+James had married Edna Emily May Egerton in 1931 in Salisbury.
 In 1949 he sailed from Southampton with the rest of the crew of the "Caronia" arriving on 18 July 1949.
 James Henry Creasey of 59 Bosham Road North End, Portsmouth died on 1 December 1960 at Milton Hospital, Portsmouth.
 Probate was granted to Edith Emily May Creasey, widow.
+Edith Emily May Creasey died in 1987 in Hampshire.

 - Frederick Horace D Creasey.
-Born 7 November 1913.
+Born 7 November 1913 in Battle.
+Frederick married Dorothy M Carey in 1935 in Battle.
+In 1939 they were living at 39, Claremont Road, Bexhill and Frederick was a lorry driver.
 Frederick died on 11 August 2002 in Bexhill

 - Sidney George Creasey.
 Born 12 February 1915.
 Sidney married Constance May Ballard on 3 October 1940.
 Constance died on 15 December 1989 in Ninfield.
 Sidney died on 13 January 2001 in Andover, Hampshire.